Bielski partisans: Postwar

 After the war, Tuvia Bielski returned to Poland, then immigrated to present-day Israel in 1945.
 Tuvia and Zus eventually settled in New York where they operated a successful trucking business.
-When Tuvia died in 1987, he was buried in Long Island, New York, but a year later, at the urging of surviving partisans in Israel, he was exhumed and given a hero's funeral at Har HaMenuchot, the hillside graveyard in Jerusalem.
-His wife, Lilka, was buried beside him in 2001.

 The last living Bielski brother, Aron Bielski, immigrated to the US in 1951.
 He changed his name to "Aron Bell."
 The remainder of the Bell family now lives in upstate New York and California.
-Aron lives in Florida.
+Aron lived in Florida and died in 2025.
 None of the Bielskis ever sought any recognition or reward for their actions.

 Yehuda Bielski, their first cousin and fellow partisan, moved to Israel initially to fight in the Irgun and then as a lieutenant in the IDF in the 1948 Arab-Israeli war.
 Later, Yehuda and his family moved to America where he became a businessman.

 Books and film

 Two English language books have focused on the Bielski story: Defiance (1993) by Nechama Tec and The Bielski Brothers (2004) by Peter Duffy.
 The group is also mentioned in numerous books about this period in history.
-Fugitives of the Forest: The Heroic Story of Jewish Resistance and Survival During the Second World War, by Allan Levine (first published 1998, 2008 reissue, by Lyons Press), tells the story of Jewish fighters and refugees in forests across Europe, including the Bielski partisans.
+Fugitives of the Forest: The Heroic Story of Jewish Resistance and Survival During the Second World War, by Allan Levine, tells the story of Jewish fighters and refugees in forests across Europe, including the Bielski partisans.
 With Courage Shall We Fight: The Memoirs and Poetry of Holocaust Resistance Fighters Frances "Fruma" Gulkowich Berger and Murray "Motke" Berger tells the story of two Bielski Brigade fighters before, during and after the war.

 In 2006, the History Channel aired a documentary titled The Bielski Brothers: Jerusalem in the Woods, written and directed by filmmaker Dean Ward.

 A book (January 2009) in Polish by two reporters from Gazeta Wyborcza, Odwet: Prawdziwa historia braci Bielskich (Revenge: The True Story of the Bielski Brothers) was accused of consisting of plagiarism and withdrawn.

 The feature film Defiance, co-written, produced and directed by Edward Zwick, was released internationally in January 2009.
 It stars Daniel Craig, Liev Schreiber, Jamie Bell and George MacKay as Tuvia, Zus, Asael and Aron Bielski respectively.
 It opened to mixed reviews and raised questions about the roles various groups played during the war.